Duxah/FreePCB-2/edit_silk.md

 ![](pictures/edit_part_silk.png)

-* `F1` - sets the width of the silk-screen lines to the default value in the CAM dialog box of gerber file settings (minimum silkscreen line width).
+* `F1` - sets the width of the silk-screen lines to the default value that is set in the CAM dialog box of the settings file gerber (minimum silkscreen line width).
 * `F2 F3` - makes silk lines visible or invisible on the board and in gerbers.
 * `F5` - opens the reference properties dialog
 * `F6` - opens the value properties dialog